0xEAC/API.Game/README.md

 >## I purely made this for entertainment + to challenge myself.

-This project uses/consists out of a:
+This project uses/consists out of (a):

 * Controller
 * Interface